ashwinreddy/blog/_notes/Public/People/Callimachus.md

 tags: writer
 ---

-Callimachus was a Greek poet and scholar in the Alexandrian [[library]].
+Callimachus was a Greek poet and scholar in the Alexandrian [[Library]].